|

 Marijuana

-Arrests in New York City • In New York City for over ten years, 87% of the people arrested for marijuana possession have been blacks and Latinos.
+Arrests in New York City • In New York City since 1997, for twenty years, 85% of the people arrested for marijuana possession have been blacks and Latinos.
 The New York Police Department has arrested blacks for marijuana possession at seven times the rate of whites, and has arrested Latinos at nearly four times the rate of whites.
 Yet, U.S. government studies have consistently found that young whites use marijuana at higher rates than young blacks or Latinos.

-• It now costs New York City at least $75 million dollars a year to arrest and jail people simply for possessing marijuana.
+• It has cost New York City up to $75 million dollars a year to arrest and jail people simply for possessing marijuana.

 •